 - coupe glass

 - ice, enough to fill a shaker

-- Put a lowball glass in the freezer for five minutes.
+- Put a coupe glass in the freezer for five minutes.

 - Fill the shaker with ice and add all four ingredients, shake for at least 30 seconds.

-- Strain into the lowball glass and enjoy!
+- Strain into the coupe glass, garnish with a slice of bell pepper, and enjoy!